pjambet/redis-in-ruby/content/post/chapter-5-redis-protocol-compatibility.md

 ```

-As we're about to see, RESP's main mode of operations is more complicated.
-This complexity is necessary because inline commands are severely limited.
+The reason RESP's main mode of operations is more complicated is because inline commands are severely limited.
 It is impossible to store a key or a value that contains the carriage return and line feed characters since they're use as delimiters even though Redis does support any strings as keys and values as seen in the following example:

 ``` bash
 > redis-cli